5jt/dyalog-cookbook/manuscript/01-Introduction.md

 Many of the issues addressed here are entangled with each other.
 We’ll arrive at our best solutions by way of interim solutions.
 Proposing some wickedly intricate ‘complete solution’ framework does little to illuminate the problems it solves.
 So we’ll add features -- INI files, error handling, and so on -- one at a time, and as we go we’ll find ourselves revisiting the code that embeds the earlier features.

-We will also improve the code along the way, while explaining why exactly the changes are improvements.
+We will also improve the code along the way while explaining why exactly the changes are improvements.

 That is the method for chapters 1 – 14.
 Later chapters stand on their own.